Techtonica/curriculum/open-source/open-source.md

 - "Using GitHub for Code Storage" lesson

 ### Motivation
-This lesson introduces students to the world of open source.
+This lesson introduces participants to the world of open source.
 Contributing to Open Source projects offers many benefits:
 - Learn new things
 - Contribute to a project you are interested in